pypa/packaging.python.org/source/guides/installing-stand-alone-command-line-tools.rst

 on Python packages.

-`pipx <https://github.com/pipxproject/pipx>`_ solves this by creating a virtual environment for each package.
-It then symlinks each package's applications to a directory that is on your ``$PATH``.
+`pipx <https://github.com/pipxproject/pipx>`_ solves this by creating a virtual environment for each package, while also ensuring that package's applications are accessible through a directory that is on your ``$PATH``.
 This allows each package to be upgraded or uninstalled without causing conflicts with other packages, and allows you to safely run the program from anywhere.

 ..
 Note:: pipx only works with Python 3.6+.